 Have fun together and play some games!
 Being with your dog should be rewarding to you both and play is a great way to bond.

 Redo some basic training – with everyone out of the house separation anxiety often creeps up.
 The best way to avoid this is to remind your dog of who is leader so that he doesn’t stress while you are away.
 It is also a way to provide mental stimulation and tire out your dog.
+You can always sign up for Dog Haus Training Essentials to learn more on how to be your dog’s leader and provide them with the exercise, discipline and affection they need.

 Bring your dog to The Dog Haus or another dog daycare that has full day training and socialization for your dog.
 That way your dog is out of the house so he cannot destroy things and is being fulfilled by getting exercise, socialization and mental stimulation.